diegoib/de-zoomcamp/4_analytics_engineering/notes_4.md

 ### How to use dbt?

-**dbt Core** is the essence of dbt: it is an open source project that allows the data transforamtion.
+**dbt Core** is the essence of dbt: it is an open source project that allows the data transformation.
-- this is the part of bdt that's going to build and run the project (.sql and .yml files)
+- this is the part of dbt that's going to build and run the project (.sql and .yml files)
 - includes SQL compilation logic, macros (functions) and database adapters
 - includes a CLI interface to run dbt commands locally
 - open source and free to use